downshiftorg/prophoto-issues/PROOFING-CHANGELOG.md

 Color opacity compatibility (8/31/16)

-* support opacity options for all colors for pp `6.10.0`
+* support opacity options for all colors for ProPhoto `6.10.0`

 ### 6.0.0-beta24